-Additional information about the Minimum Wage Act is available online at: www.state.pa.us, PA Keyword: Minimum Wage.
+Additional information about the Minimum Wage Act is available online at: www.dli.pa.gov, PA Keyword: Minimum Wage.
 From the Web site you can submit a complaint form, find answers to frequently asked questions and read more about the Minimum Wage Act.

 Auxiliary aids and services are available upon request to individuals with disabilities.
+Equal Opportunity Employer/Program